raganwald/raganwald.github.com/index.md

 ### I ship products

 <p class="quotation last">“Reg and I worked together for a year and a half.
 During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.
 By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become KL's major source of revenue.”</p>
-<p class="quotation author">—Christian Jaekl: Software Engineer and Concurrency Domain Expert</p>
+<p class="quotation author">Christian Jaekl: Software Engineer and Concurrency Domain Expert</p>

 My career-long focus is the complete product strategy and development workflow around the technical work: